Gluten Free Quinoa + Chia Bread

-This delicious bread is just one of many loaves I’ve been designing for my baking section on this web site and my new book.
-The most important steps would be to soak and rinse your quinoa and chia seperately overnight before starting the recipe and mix it for at least 3 minutes in your food processor.
+The most important steps would be to soak and rinse your quinoa and chia separately overnight before starting the recipe.
+The second most important step would be to mix it for at least 3 minutes in your food processor (not blender).
 Once you have that sorted, it’s smooth sailing from there.
-Don’t expect this bread to resemble traditional loaves – it’s a very nutrient rich, dense and moist bread that is best eaten lightly toasted in a pan.
+Don’t expect this bread to resemble traditional loaves – it’s a very nutrient rich and moist that is best eaten lightly toasted.

 What I love about the raw batter before I cook it is that it also lends itself to a variety of dishes.
 You can bake it as a thin flat bread and use it for a pizza base and top it with sun-dried tomato, roasted pumpkin chunks and ricotta or you can cook spoonfuls in your cast iron pan just like pancakes or crumpets and drizzle with pure maple syrup and sliced banana.